EliHar-zz/mr_robot/board/camera/README.md

   * If you get **pipe:: Invalid data found when processing input** when running `avconv`, then make sure you have the avconv flags set in the correct order first, then try different arguments.
 Docs: https://libav.org/avconv.html

+  * If you are not sure you are receiving data on your PC, run Wireshark or `sudo tcpdump udp port 1234`

 ### Reference

   Derek Molloy: